 - Following discussions with community and committing to minimize the visual impact of the outfall as much as possible, we are able to construct the new outfall so it is fully buried underground.

 There is known flooding issues in the Western area of Pittenweem.
-Following updated modelling and solution development, we are currently considering the options, including that of surface water removal.
+Following updated modelling and solution development, we are currently considering the options, including the diversion of excess storm water from the Sandycraig estate.
 We will continue to liaise with stakeholders with regard to these plans.

 Construction work is due to start on East Shore in January 2024.
 The ideal is we are able to approach working in the community in the different locations in a coordinated way so that we don’t have to completely stop at any one time, but also don’t carry out work in the harbour and beach areas during summer time when the village has higher number of visitors.